slamora/brackets-wiki/User-Key-Bindings.md

 Where `<key>` is ...

-<command-id> can be "null" to remove a key binding.
+`<command-id>` is the command id string to assign, or "null" to remove a key binding.

 ### Exceptions